-Northglenn Arts Programs
+Programs at Northglenn Arts

-Theatrical auditions are held throughout the year offering youth (ages 6-18) and adults (18 and over) an opportunity to perform in community theatre.
+Theatrical auditions are held throughout the year offering youth (ages 6-18) an opportunity to perform in community theatre.
 Live theatrical performances include works from the Northglenn Youth Theatre (May and November), Missoula Children’s Theatre (January and July), and Northglenn Chorale (year-round).
-Additionally, classes are offered through NYT Academy and include programs in drama, dance and theatre education.
+Additionally, classes are offered through NYT Academy and include programs in drama, dance, art and theatre education.

 Northglenn’s Art on Parade program, launched in 2001, is a unique one-year outdoor sculpture-on-loan program that features the work of up to six professional sculptors in our outdoor gallery at EB Rains Jr. Memorial Park.
 Each January, we offer an open entry or Call for Artist to collect submissions of artwork into the program.
 Citizens can volunteer for the AOP Selection Committee and choose the top six sculptures which are installed at EB Rains in late spring.
 In the fall, Northglenn citizens are asked to vote on the sculpture they would like to see the Northglenn Arts & Humanities Foundation purchase.
 The Citizen’s Choice sculpture is added to the City’s permanent public art collection in community parks.
 Through active engagement between artists, community and staff, the public art exhibit strives to reflect the City’s cultural richness.